evangeliaSk/Joke-Collection-App/README.md

 ## Extra Features

 - **Persistence with `localStorage`**
-  The user's saved jokes are retained across sessions.
+  The user's saved jokes and collections are retained across sessions.

 - **Search Functionality**
   Text-based search across _setup_ and _punchline_ in the collection view.

 - **Collection Statistics**
   Displays:

   - Total number of saved jokes

+- **Sort Alphabetically**
+  Sort jokes alphabetically with setup